kacrouse/alpaca-mcp-server/README.md

 ## Features

+- **Multiple Authentication Methods**
+  - Environment variables for local use
+  - HTTP headers for remote API access
 - **Market Data**
   - Real-time quotes, trades, and price bars for stocks
   - Historical data with flexible timeframes (1Min to 1Month)